johnny-gangoo/projects-02-lyricalgenius/ProjectProposal.md

 need something like an AWS EC2 instance to keep our server (subject to change depending on what the group prefers), made by Node, active.

 ## Insights
+**Johnny Gangoo:** after hearing the feedback from the team, I believe there is room for improvement within the initial application, our main priority within the first few weeks is to get the core functionality down.
+Then from there, implement any additional features that we discuss.

 ## Feedbacks
+**Johnny Gangoo:** overall the project seems fair for all members, we are all ready to learn and build Lyrical Genius with tools we have previously used and also learn/use new tools along the way.

 ## Expectations
+**Johnny Gangoo:** For this project I expect the team members to be available to meet roughly 1-3 times per week to discuss project details, as well as complete there part of the sprints.

 ## Required Resources
 Students participating in this assignment will need the follow: